The Gaussian Latent Machine: Efficient Prior and Posterior Sampling for Inverse Problems: Experimental Results

 We run the posterior sampling experiments on $256$ ground-truth images of size $96 \times 96$ that were randomly extracted from the BSDS500 dataset.
 For each inverse problem and ground-truth image, a measurement realization $Y = y$ was synthesized by simulating the forward models \eqref{forward_model_denoising} and \eqref{forward_model_dct_inpainting}.
 The selection operator $M$ was randomized for each \gls{dct} inpainting problem by keeping $1/9$ of the \gls{dct} coefficients that correspond to low-frequency components (i.e., the structure of the image) and uniformly randomly removing $25\%$ of the remaining coefficients.
 The variance parameter both for denoising and \gls{dct} inpainting was set to $\sigma^2 = 0.1^2$.

 For each problem instance and considered prior models, a set of $128$ samples from the posterior distribution \eqref{posterior_glm} was drawn by running $128$ parallel chains of Gibbs sampling and taking the last iteration of each chain as a sample.
 The effective number of samples could have been increased by relying on ergodicity, but we chose this variant instead for the sake of simplicity.
 In case of the prior models with Laplace, Student-t, and \gls{gmm} factors, the parallel chains were run for $3000$ iterations for the denoising instances and for $1000$ iterations for the \gls{dct} inpainting instances.
-These number of iterations were arbitrarily chosen and do not necessarily reflect the number of iterations required to reach stationarity in each problem instance.
-We conjecture that considerably fewer iterations are needed to reach stationarity, but we did not explicitly check for this in our posterior sampling experiments.
+These number of iterations were conservatively chosen and do not reflect the number of iterations required to reach stationarity in each problem instance.
+We did so to not have to explicitly check the convergence in all the considered posterior sampling problem instances, which would amount to more than a thousand checks.
+Considerably fewer iterations are needed to reach stationarity since these posterior sampling experiments are considerably easier sampling problems than the image prior sampling experiments due to the presence of the Gaussian likelihood terms.
 We only run a single Gibbs iteration in case of the prior model with normal factors since our posterior sampling algorithms in that case are direct sampling algorithms.

 We do not need to extend the improper priors, since the posterior distributions in all our problem instances are proper.
 In fact, extending the improper priors would actually lead to undesired modifications in the posterior distributions.